Ascending Passage .com HOME PAGE.

 still looms over Egypt like a golden cloud that will not disperse.
 One

-thinks of it as the soul that commanded, and lo! there rose up above
+thinks of it as the man that commanded: and lo! there rose up above

 the sands, at the foot of the hills of Thebes, the exultant Ramesseum.